Marshe Rockett

-Marshé Rockett (born January 5, 1985) is an American professional wrestler signed to the National Wrestling Alliance (NWA), where he performs under the ring name Carnage as a member of Blunt Force Trauma, and is a former NWA World Tag Team Champion.
-He is known for his time with Impact Wrestling.
+Marshé Rockett (born January 5, 1985) is an American professional wrestler, He is signed to the National Wrestling Alliance (NWA), where he performs under the ring name Carnage as a member of Blunt Force Trauma, and is a former NWA World Tag Team Champion.
+He also makes appearances on the independent circuit.
+He is also known for his time with Impact Wrestling.

 Professional wrestling career

 Independent circuit (2006–present)

 Rockett made his professional wrestling debut in 2005 at a Windy City Pro Wrestling event, winning the WCPW Lightweight Championship from Justin Adams.
 On June 24, 2006, at a Windy City Pro Wrestling event, Rockett would lose a three-way match against Abaddon and Acid Jaz for the WCPW League Title.
 In 2007 Rocket would go on to form the tag team Da Soul Touchaz with Willie Richardson and C. Red.
 As a singles wrestler and member of Da Soul Touchaz, Rockett would wrestle throughout the independent circuit, most notably for CHIKARA, IWA Mid-South, DREAMWAVE Wrestling and Resistance Pro Wrestling.

 On December 1, 2012, Rockett would go on to win the DREAMWAVE Alternative Championship from Ace Martino.
 Rockett would hold on to the belt for 371 days before losing it to Reed Bentley on December 7, 2013.

 On November 9, 2014, Rockett became RPW Heavyweight Championship, defeating Josephus and becoming RPW's fourth Heavyweight Champion.